metix/cgpio/README.md

 led.on
 ```

-Tested only with Beaglebone Black.
+Tested only with [Beaglebone Black](http://beagleboard.org/black)  with Linux-Kernel Version "4.1.6"

 WARN: the gem is not stable yet!